Chords + Lyrics | You’re All I Need To Get By

 | B7 B7/D# | Bm7b5/F Bm7b5/D |

 Again, this isn’t strictly diatonic.
-If we call E major the key, that strengthens the A Lydian argument.
-But the Bm7b5/D complicates things again.
+If we call E major the key, it reinforces the A Lydian argument.

-That last bar might look daunting, but since the bass moves while the chord shape stays the same, it’s easier to play than it looks.
-So, while You’re All I Need to Get By‘s chords may be theoretically complex, they’re fairly easy under the fingers.
+That final bar may look daunting, but with the bass moving underneath an unmoving chord shape, it’s easier to play than it appears.
+So, while You’re All I Need to Get By has harmonically complex chords, they’re surprisingly comfortable under the fingers.

 | B7 | E7sus4 |

-Once again, the magic lies in the slash chords, with Bm7b5/F standing out the most.
-If you’re playing guitar in a band, a top tip is to ignore the bass note and focus on the chord shapes.
+Once again, the magic lies in the slash chords, with Bm7b5/F standing out as the most striking.
+A top tip for guitarists playing in a band: ignore the bass note and focus solely on the upper chords.

-Since we never play a straightforward E major (only E7sus4), we can’t confidently say the song is in E major—but we might call it A Lydian with a few borrowed chords.
+Since we never play a straightforward E major (only E7sus4), we can’t confidently assert the song is in E major—but calling it A Lydian with a few borrowed chords is a fair working theory.

-Here’s a chord chart—share it with your bandmates, and you’ll all be playing You’re All I Need to Get By correctly… understanding the theory behind it—or not!
+Here’s a chord chart—share it with your bandmates, and you’ll all be playing You’re All I Need to Get By correctly… whether you understand the theory behind it or not!

 You’re All I Need To Get By Chord Chart | PDF + iReal Pro Download